MasoniteFramework/docs/features/error-handling.md

 ## HTTP Exceptions

-HTTP exceptions are standard exceptions using frequently used HTTP status codes such as 404 and 403.
+HTTP exceptions are standard exceptions using frequently used HTTP status codes such as 500, 404 or 403.

 Those exceptions will be rendered by the `HTTPExceptionHandler` with the corresponding status code and the corresponding default error template if it exists in `errors/`.
 (Note that in debug mode this template won't be rendered